clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-backend/Telemetry-backend.rst

    ./deploy.sh -H localhost -a install -d clr

-The script will start and list all the defined options and prompt you for the PostgreSQL DB password as shown below:
+The script will start and list all the defined options and prompt you for the :guilabel:`PostgreSQL` database password as shown below:

 .. code-block:: console